xonq/tutorials/assembly.md

 ## GETTING STARTED
 Assembly software takes next generation reads and stitches them into contiguous sequences (contigs).
 Some software go a step further and attempt to stich the contigs themselves (scaffolds).

-If you are using the Ohio Super Computer (OSC) and have access to PAS1046, skip installation to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md#osc-use) once you have added the line to your profile from [here](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#getting-started).
+If you are using the Ohio Super Computer (OSC) and have access to PAS1046, skip installation to [OSC USE](https://gitlab.com/xonq/tutorials/-/blob/master/assembly.md#osc-use) once you have read the [pipeline introduction](https://gitlab.com/xonq/tutorials/-/blob/master/annotationPipeline.md#getting-started).

 <br />